ukparliament/commons-library-open-day/2025/post/index.md

 **[Resources](https://post.parliament.uk/resources/)** - to help experts, students and parliamentarians understand how policy and research intersect, we have developed a series of comprehensive guides and FAQs.

-**[Horizon Scan 2024: Emerging policy issues for the next five years](https://post.parliament.uk/horizon-scan-2024/)** - horizon scanning is used to identify insights on emerging trends and changes.
-In early 2024, POST asked hundreds of experts from across the UK to identify future issues that parliament may need to address in the next five years.
+**[Horizon Scan 2024: Emerging policy issues for the next five years](https://post.parliament.uk/horizon-scan-2024/)** - in early 2024, POST asked hundreds of experts from across the UK to identify future issues that parliament may need to address in the next five years.

 **[Subscribe](https://post.parliament.uk/subscribe/)** - sign-up to get the latest news from POST delivered to your inbox, including new research, fellowship opportunities and upcoming events.